thePanda-X/3d-platformer-controller-legacy/README.md

 ## Notes
 - The second demo (linked above) shows a more polished prototype that I made but lost and cannot recover — it is not included here.
 - This project is a personal prototype from 2022/23 and is not production-ready or actively maintained.

-## Contributing
-- Feel free to open issues or PRs if you want to improve or adapt the controller.
-- If you want a license added, tell me which license to apply and I can add a `LICENSE` file.

-## License
-- No license included.
-Add a `LICENSE` file if you want this redistributed under specific terms.